kytos/documentation/docs/installing.rst

 Installing
 ==========

-We use python3.6.
-So in order to use this software please install python3.6 into your environment beforehand.
+In order to use this software please install python version 3.6 or greater into your environment beforehand.

 We are doing a huge effort to make Kytos and its components available on all common distros.
 So, we recommend you to download it from your distro